psaikido/hugle.uk/pages/prose/Thesium/index.md

 a mythos.

-The people had thought of the wars as coming from over-consumption, but he saw it as a war between the Good and the True.
+The people had thought of the wars as coming from over-consumption, but he saw them as a conflict between the Good and the True.
 A war between religion and science.
 The world had lost a central myth to hold it together.
 Secularisation had weakened the myth to the point where there was no longer a shared story and in the vacuum that followed, rampant profiteering had dominated.
 Wearing the mask